Dmusulas/Dmusulas/README.md

 - 👋 Hi, I’m @Dmusulas
 - 👀 I’m interested in data science.
-- 🌱 I’m currently learning R.
+- 🌱 I’m currently learning R, Python and SQL.
-- 💞️ I’m looking to collaborate on various data analysis problems.
+- 💞️ I’m looking to collaborate on various data science problems.
 - 📫 How to reach me ...

 <!---